leoslamas/book-green-threads-explained/supporting-windows.md

 ### Additional callee saved \(non-volatile\) registers

-The first thing I mentioned is that windows wants to save more data during context switches, in particular the XMM6-XMM15 registers. it's actually [mentioned specifically in the reference](https://docs.microsoft.com/en-us/cpp/build/x64-software-conventions?view=vs-2019#register-usage) so this is just adding more fields to our `ThreadContext` struct.
+The first thing I mentioned is that windows wants to save more data during context switches, in particular the XMM6-XMM15 registers.
+It's actually [mentioned specifically in the reference](https://docs.microsoft.com/en-us/cpp/build/x64-software-conventions?view=vs-2019#register-usage) so this is just adding more fields to our `ThreadContext` struct.
 This is very easy now that we've done it once before.

 Our ThreadContext now looks like this: